-The Trustees Scholarship covers your tuition charges only.
-This scholarship is available to all high school seniors who graduate and reside in either Belmont, Harrison, or Monroe Counties in Ohio.
-Trustees Scholarship applications must be submitted to the Financial Aid Office on or before April 30 for the forthcoming academic year.
+The Trustees Scholarship covers your tuition charges only after other grants applied.
+This scholarship is available to all high school seniors who graduate and reside in either Belmont,

+Harrison, or Monroe Counties in Ohio.
+Trustees Scholarship applications must be submitted to the Financial Aid Office on or before April 1 for the forthcoming academic year.
 Applications are available from the Financial Aid Office and on our website at www.belmontcollege.edu